Our team

 Partner

-Mike advises clients on a wide range of corporate, commercial and financing matters in the sports and entertainment sectors.
+Mike advises clients on a wide range of corporate, financing and commercial matters in the sports and entertainment sectors.
 He has a particular focus on mergers and acquisitions, joint ventures, investment transactions and receivables financing.
 Mike also acts for clients in the sports industry on corporate governance issues and sponsorship arrangements.

-Mike regularly advises both clubs and lenders on financing work including on a range of receivables transactions in football.
-He also works with high-growth technology companies as part of the Northridge TRACK initiative and has particular experience acting for athlete investors participating in early stage fundraising rounds.
+He also works with high-growth technology companies as part of the Northridge TRACK initiative and has particular experience acting for athlete investors participating in early-stage fundraising rounds.

 Ian Lynam